luabind/luabind/doc/docs.rst

 ..
 And again, the above is irrelevant to docs.
 This isn't a general C++ FAQ.
 But it saves us support questions.

 Fatal Error C1063 compiler limit \: compiler stack overflow in VC
-    VC6.5 chokes on warnings, if you are getting alot of warnings from your code try suppressing them with a pragma directive, this should solve the problem.
+    VC6.5 chokes on warnings, if you are getting a lot of warnings from your code try suppressing them with a pragma directive, this should solve the problem.